kitten-science/kitten-scientists/packages/documentation/docs/development/development.md

 1. Make sure to also update the `.github/bug_report.yml` to mention the latest version number.

+1. Ultimately, search the entire project code base for the previous version string, like `2.0.0-beta.8`.
+Make sure to also search for `beta.8`, `beta8`, and references to _future_ releases that need to point to the new future release!

 !!! note

     Don't forget to publish the drafted release on GitHub!